 print(model.predict([[5.1, 3.5, 1.4, 0.2]])) # Classify new sample

-Dimensionality reduction refers to techniques that reduce the number of input variables or features in a dataset while retaining the most important information.
-This is essential when dealing with high-dimensional datasets.
+On the other end, Dimensionality reduction refers to techniques that reduce the number of input variables or features in a dataset, while retaining the most important information., as it is essential for dealing with high-dimensional datasets.

-PCA is a widely used technique for reducing the dimensionality of datasets by projecting data onto new, smaller dimensions that capture the most variance.
+PCA is a widely used technique for reducing the dimensionality of datasets.
+Specifically, it works by projecting data onto new, smaller dimensions that capture the most variance.
+In other words, it transforms the original features into set of linearly uncorrelated components.

-PCA helps in speeding up the learning process and reducing overfitting by removing irrelevant features.
+Consequently, PCA helps in speeding up the learning process and improving model performance.
+Moreover, it reduces risk of overfitting by removing irrelevant features.
+As a result, models become more efficient, easier to interpret and often yield better generalization.

 from sklearn.decomposition import PCA